SafetyCulture/snapchat-djinni/kotlin_multiplatform/README.md

   logic within KMP.
 - **Seamless Interoperability**: Ensure that the generated bindings are performant and interoperable with both native and shared Kotlin codebases.
-- **Developer-Focused**: Simplify the complexity of integrating Djinni with KMP, reducing development overhead of transitioning shared business logic written in c++ to Kotlin Multiplatform.
+- **Developer-Focused**: Simplify the process of integrating existing Djinni generated code with KMP, reducing the development overhead of transitioning shared business logic written in c++ to Kotlin Multiplatform.

 ## Status

 This project is experimental and **under active development**.
 The current focus is on:

 1. Investigating best practices for translating Djinni-generated interfaces into Kotlin Multiplatform code.
-2. Prototyping initial bindings.
+2. Extending support for existing Djinni features on an as needed basis.
-3. Testing the feasibility of smooth integration between Djinni and KMP.
+3. Testing the feasibility of smooth integration between an existing Djinni generated codebase and KMP.

 As this effort is exploratory, there may be significant changes as it evolves.